odinuv/web/en/apv/articles/sql-aggregation/index.md

 Let's say, that you want to list all persons in the database who have an email.

 #### Approach 1 -- Joins
-If you followed the [previous article](/en/apv/articles/sql-join/) about joins, you; should be able to write it using two `JOIN`s.
+If you followed the [previous article](/en/apv/articles/sql-join/) about joins, you should be able to write it using two `JOIN`s.
 Try to do it yourself as an exercise:

 {: .solution}